jdwhite88/note-herder/README.md

  2. Login with either a GitHub or Google account.

  ## TODO
- #### WIP
- * Replace deprecated componentWillReceiveProps calls with componentDidUpdate or similar

  #### Future Ideas
- * Display time the notes were modified and/or created
+ * Display the time(s) the notes were modified and/or created
- * Show the logged-in user on the Sidebar
+ * Show what user is logged in on the Sidebar
  * Hide SignIn popup window during authentication
  * Customize sign-in page